orangespaceman/tfs-project-ai-api/docs/dev/local-setup.md

 1. Log into the admin with the superuser: http://localhost:8000

-    1. Add a context sentence for all three groups
+    1. Add a context sentence for all groups
-    1. Add products for all three groups
+    1. Add products for all groups
     1. Create users for each group and set their permissions to only access their relevant content

 1. The API can be tested using the `api-tester` HTML page from the repo root.